-At Moon, Meeks, Mason & Vinson, Inc., we frequently receive questions about the nature of our land surveying and land planning in Muscogee County, GA.
+At Moon Meeks and Associates, we frequently receive questions about the nature of our land surveying and land planning in Muscogee County, GA.
 Here are some examples of those questions and more information about the work we perform in our area.

 Q: What does a land planner do?

 Land planning is the practice of setting the location of buildings, walkways, streets, open spaces and other elements of planned communities.
 These tasks often require a background in land surveying or civil engineering, so land planners are either people who have been trained in those areas or are people who work closely alongside those professionals.
 A land planner might, for instance, design a type of utility that will be built across a vacant undeveloped property.

 Q: Why is land planning a service offered by surveyors and engineers?

 Land planning is one of the first steps you’ll take in any type of land development work—in many cases it occurs even before there’s an official survey of the property.
 Many surveyors and engineers include land planning services with their other services as a way to bring additional value to the kinds of work they can do with their clients.
 If their clients do not get land planning services from them, they almost certainly will get them elsewhere.